MicrosoftDocs/azure-docs/articles/project-spool/quickstarts/get-started.md

 1. Register for an Azure account and provision your first Spool phone number
 2. Configure your development environment
-3. Get started with programmable voice, video, and messaging
+3. Get started with voice, video, and messaging